LukeMathWalker/pavex/docs/getting_started/quickstart/dependency_injection.md

 ## A new extractor: `UserAgent`

-Kits give you a head start, but they're not the last stop on your journey: to leverage Pavex to its full potential, you'll soon need to define and register your own constructors.\
+The framework gives you a head start with its built-in components, but they're not enough: to build a real application with Pavex, you'll soon need to define and register your own constructors.\
 There's no substitute for hands-on experience: let's design together a brand-new constructor for our demo project to get a better understanding of how it all works.\
 We only want to greet people who include a `User-Agent` header in their request(1).